There is no shortage of things to do in Dublin with great sights to see and places to visit.

 Have a look around Howth Market for Irish crafts and delicious street food, and immerse yourself in history at the close-by Howth Castle and Gardens.

 South of the city is Dun Laoghaire– a town providing remarkable views of Dublin Bay and a wealth of things to do in Dublin.
+It is also the docking port of the Dun Laoghaire – Hollyhead Ferry and as such is the starting point for a lot of peoples holiday in Dublin.

 Some of the best attractions in Dublin include: